dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 <a name="social-circuitry-enables-sociophysical-energy-flows-where-the-superposition-principle-applies-to-circuit-and-network-topologies" />

 ### (11) [Social Circuitry Enables Sociophysical Energy Flows, Where The Superposition Principle Applies Circuit and Network Topologies.
 All Exist Simultaneously](#social-circuitry-enables-sociophysical-energy-flows-where-the-superposition-principle-applies-to-circuit-and-network-topologies)

+- many networks superimposed onto other, more primary, phsyical and aphysical networks

 - this concept is really an extension of the idea of superposition of particle states to information networks which are composed of